ceholden/TSTools/vagrant/README.md

 vagrant up
 ```

-Once the virtual machine has been downloaded, configured, and provisioned, you can connect to it and launch QGIS via SSH:
+Once the virtual machine has been downloaded, configured, and provisioned, you can connect to it and launch QGIS via SSH.
+Note that you only need to perform these last steps once you have provisioned the VM for the first time.

 ``` bash
 vagrant ssh